 College Named to Presidential Honor Roll for Community Service

 Madison, Wis.
-(March 27, 2012) – The Corporation for National and Community Service has honored Edgewood College with a place on the 2011 President’s Higher Education Community Service Honor Roll for exemplary service efforts and service to America’s communities.
-This marks the fourth consecutive year the College has been so recognized.
+(December 17, 2014) – The Corporation for National and Community Service has honored Edgewood College with a place on the 2014 President’s Higher Education Community Service Honor Roll for commitment to service, civic engagement and service-learning.
+The College has received this honor for the past several years.

-This year’s award specifically recognizes three areas of the life of the College: the Bonner Leader Program, College Access Programming, and the Sustainability Leadership Graduate Certificate Program.
+This year’s award specifically recognizes three areas of the life of the College: COR 2, the Office of Science Outreach, and a wide range of student organizations.

 About the Community Service Honor Roll

 Launched in 2006, the Community Service Honor Roll is the highest federal recognition a school can achieve for its commitment to service-learning and civic engagement.
 Honorees for the award are chosen based on a series of selection factors including scope and innovation of service projects, percentage of student participation in service activities, incentives for service, and the extent to which the school offers academic service-learning courses.